 The rear LCD screen is another point of differentiation between point-and-shoots.
 Most screens are LCD and around 3 inches in size, with the resolution varying significantly across price points.
 Higher resolution and brighter screens come in handy when the conditions are tough and you are trying to line up a shot.
 On some high-end models you get a tilting LCD for difficult angles and even touchscreen functionality that can be easier to navigate than with buttons.
 The LCD screen isn’t a make-or-break feature for us, but they do get nicer as you spend more and the difference is noticeable.

-Rugged cameras make the most sense for activities with serious exposure to the elements like rafting, surfing, fishing, climbing, and skiing and snowboarding in inclement weather.
+Rugged cameras make the most sense for activities with serious exposure to the elements like snorkeling, rafting, surfing, climbing, skiing, and snowboarding in inclement weather.
 They work well for beach vacations too—sand is one of the biggest enemies of any camera or lens and the extra sealing helps to prevent tiny pebbles from entering your electronics.
 For normal travel and outdoor use, we recommend buying a regular camera that is optically superior and taking reasonable care to store it.
 Even a normal case inside a Ziploc bag will protect your camera in most conditions.

-Our favorite SD memory card for point-and-shoots is the SanDisk Extreme, which offers fast write and read speeds (up to 40 MB/s write and 60 MB/s read).
+Our favorite SD memory card for point-and-shoots is the SanDisk Extreme, which offers fast write and read speeds (up to 70 MB/s write and 150 MB/s read).
 You also get protection from the elements: the SanDisk Extreme is rated as waterproof, shockproof, X-ray proof, and can operate in temperatures from -13 to 185 degrees Fahrenheit.
 We like the extra peace of mind, but if you don’t care about the durability of your card, the SanDisk Ultra is slightly cheaper.

-In terms of storage, 16GB is a good size that won’t have you consistently running to your computer to upload and delete photos.
-If you frequently shoot high resolution video or won’t have access to uploading or another card, 32GB or 64GB cards are available and offer even more bang for your buck.
+In terms of storage, a 64GB card is relatively inexpensive (a fraction of what it used to be) and a nice size for a point-and-shoot that won’t have you consistently running to your computer to upload and delete photos.
+If you frequently shoot 4K video or won’t have access to uploading, 128 and 256 GB cards are available, although those are overkill for most point-and-shoot users.